 AIS-R is registered with International School Services (ISS), Search Associates and the Global Recruitment Collaborative (GRC) and will have representatives in attendance at several recruiting conferences from October through February.

 More information about the fairs we may attend can be found on the following websites:

 4. What benefits do you offer overseas-hired faculty?

 AIS-R offers a competitive employee benefits package that includes, but is not limited to the following:

-- Retirement savings plan with a matching 5% contribution from the school
+- Retirement savings plan (5% of annual salary) with a 100% matching contribution from the school;